hl7au/au-fhir-base/pages/_includes/intro.md

 ## Introduction
 This implementation guide is provided to support the use of FHIR<sup>&reg;&copy;</sup> in an Australian context.

-This document is a working specification that is expected to be implemented and tested by FHIR®© system producers to enable feedback to improve the content of this guide.
+This document is a working specification that is expected to be implemented and tested by FHIR<sup>&reg;&copy;</sup> system producers to enable feedback to improve the content of this guide.

 ## Scope